dehne/PentagonTilingPuzzle/README.md

      ABDEFGHI    ABDEFGHI    ACDEFGHI    ABCDEFHI    ABCDEFGH    ABCDEFHI
      JKLNOPQF    JKLNOPQF    JKLNOPQG    JLMNOPQI    ILMNOPQO    KLMNOPQQ

-The letters below each solution are the names of the pieces that are used in the solution.
+The letters below each solution are the names of the pieces that are used in that solution.
 The last letter tells which of the pieces was repeated.
 And here's what solution 01 looks like using correctly shaped pieces: